 There is an adjustable height coffee table along with a large desk and small backless stool which fits underneath the desk.
 There is plenty of desk space.
 In the drawer you will find the card which you would leave out to order breakfast room service.
 You will also find some postcards and other stationery.

 The desk space is very generous for a cruise stateroom.
 We always find that we have a lot of electronics on there to charge.
 Remember that power strips are prohibited on a Disney cruise.
 I like this 6 Port USB Rapid Desktop Charging Station as it is very compact and will charge up to 6 devices.

 There is an electronic safe located in the closet.
 It is big enough for passports and valuables, but not large enough to hold a laptop.

-Unfortunately Disney was rather ahead of it’s time and so the phones are too large and the technology is not great.
+Unfortunately, the Wave Phones are not great.
 Texting is really cumbersome and the phone does not easily fit in a pocket.
 We always just use the texting facility on the Disney Navigator app on our own phones.

 There is a very thick privacy curtain which separates the living from the sleeping area.
 This is a really nice feature as it can make it a lot easier traveling with others in your Disney Wonder stateroom.